Procedures

 6. The motor can be tested by connecting the black wire on the connector to 0V and applying 12V to the yellow wire.
 The motor should run while the yellow wire is connected to 12V.
 To test the self-parking function, connect the red wire to 12V, then momentarily apply 12V to the yellow wire.
 The motor should perform five sweeps, then stop.

-I removed the motor by prising it up from the rear, taking care not to disturb the contacts around it.
-I did disturb the contacts and the square metal plate marked (but not very visible) in the top photograph fell out.
+8. Both methods require the motor to be removed.
+I did this by prising it up from the rear, taking care not to disturb the contacts around it.
+I did disturb the contacts and the square metallic plate marked (but not very visible) in the top photograph fell out.
 When replacing this between the copper strips, note that it goes in diagonally, i.e. one corner will be facing upwards when fitted.
 This plate connects the strips electrically, and is essential for correct operation.

 Once removed, I opened up the motor by prising up the retaining tabs with a small electrical screwdriver.